IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 When developing in a web environment, it is useful to not have to re-build and deploy war files every time you want to test a change.
 We have added tools to enable this.
 To enable this, call:

-`gulp watch --env=property`
+`gulp watch --env=<property>`

-where `property` is a property defined in the `gulp.properties` file specifying the location of your Tomcat installation.
+where `<property>` is a property defined in the `gulp.properties` file specifying the location of your Tomcat installation.
 This will watch your source folder for changes, and as you develop, will trigger the correct tasks and copy files over the build folder as necessary.
 In addition to this, **changed files will be copied directly into the exploded Workbench folder in your Tomcat webapps directory**, allowing you to refresh your browser and see changes without redeploying.

 In addtion to this, there are a few things to note about developing in this environment: